mdagois/gca/README.md

 A CHR file contains tiles in the right format for the VRAM.

 Any extra parameter after the tileset PNG is considered as a tilemap PNG.
+Tilemap PNGs are expected to use the same color as the tileset.
-Tilemap PNGs are converted to TLM files.
+They are converted to TLM files.
 TLM files contain tile indices referring tiles inside the tileset.
 They can be copied as is in VRAM.